Industrial And Logistics

 Owners usually get the best value from tilt-up construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-Panel Layout, Engineering, And Site Logistics is treated as a decision gate, not a box-checking exercise.
+Panel Layout, Engineering Review, And Georgetown Site Logistics Planning is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Casting And Production Control is treated as a decision gate, not a box-checking exercise.
+Slab And Casting-bed Production Control With Central Texas Climate Protocols is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-Dry-in And Shell Turnover Progression is treated as a decision gate, not a box-checking exercise.
+Shell Dry-in Progression, Envelope Completion, And Georgetown Occupancy Preparation is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.